EldadHellerman/8086-computer/README.md

 ### IO Module
 - RGB LCD socket.
-- Character LCD socket.
+- Character LCD connector.
-- 8 Push Buttons with LEDs, inculding logic to latch data to LEDs and from buttons (two 74HC373).
-The buttons have a latch button to latch their state, together with a jumper to constantly latch it.
-- 8 bit DIP switch with LEDs, inculding logic to latch data to LEDs and from switches (two 74HC373).
+- 32 Push Buttons.
+They form a keyboard, with 'a'-'z', space, enter, backspace, CTRL, ALT, SHIFT.
+- 16 LEDs.
 - Two 7-segment displays.
-- More LEDs if there is space.
+- Logic to latch data to LEDs and from buttons.
+The buttons have a latch jumper to constantly latch it, which can be removed for debugging.

 ### Microcontroller Module
 - Mircocontroller used to program the memory as well as more advanced operations.
 - USB-C port to connect to computer.
+- USB to UART convertor (SILABS CP2102).

 ## Address Space